Trader Sam's Enchanted Tiki Bar

 Trader Sam's Enchanted Tiki Bar is a tiki bar located at the Disneyland Hotel in the Disneyland Resort of Anaheim, California, that opened in May 2011.
-Named one of the top five tiki bars in Los Angeles by LA Weekly, Trader Sam's is one of many tiki bars gaining popularity throughout the United States, and even the world, in what some call tiki's "third wave".
-It is not to be confused with the San Francisco, California tiki bar Trad'r Sam founded in 1937.
+Named one of the top five tiki bars in Los Angeles by LA Weekly, Trader Sam's is one of many tiki bars gaining popularity throughout the world, in what some call tiki's "third wave".
+It is not to be confused with the San Francisco, California tiki bar Trad'r Sam, founded in 1937.

 Influences and references

 Trader Sam's incorporates elements of traditional tiki bars (e.g. glass floats, bamboo, tiki carvings) combined with memorabilia from Disney rides and movies such as Indiana Jones and 20,000 Leagues Under the Sea.
 According to Brandon Kleyla, Disney Imagineer and head decorator for Trader Sam's, there are more than 1,600 items decorating the interior.

 In addition to classic tiki bar details, Trader Sam's contains references to many elements of the Adventureland area of Disneyland.
 The Jungle Cruise ride introduces Trader Sam as the "head salesman" of the Jungle Cruise Navigational Company, which explains all the tiki memorabilia throughout the bar.
 Also, in keeping with the bar's Jungle Cruise theme, bartenders are all referred to as "Skippers" and one of the drinks is called "Schweitzer Falls", one of the landmarks pointed out in the Jungle Cruise ride.
 As a nod to the influences of Walt Disney's Enchanted Tiki Room, there is a drink called "Tiki Tiki Tiki Tiki Tiki Rum" and carved tiki figures with slowly-moving eyes on each end of the bar that are identical to the ones in the Enchanted Tiki Room attraction.
 The tiki drummers above the bar near the ceiling are also from the Enchanted Tiki Room.

-References to various Disney franchises featured in the bar include Indiana Jones' bullwhip, a letter from Short Round (a character from Indiana Jones movies), a map of the Temple of the Forbidden Eye from Indiana Jones Adventure, the voodoo doll from Indiana Jones and the Temple of Doom, and the harpoon from 20,000 Leagues Under the Sea.
+References to various Disney franchises featured in the bar include Indiana Jones' bullwhip, a letter from Short Round (a character from the Indiana Jones movies), a map of the Temple of the Forbidden Eye from Indiana Jones Adventure, the voodoo doll from Indiana Jones and the Temple of Doom, and the harpoon from 20,000 Leagues Under the Sea.
 A few references to the Adventurers Club at Walt Disney World in Florida can also be found, such as a postcard from Samantha Sterling (a cabaret singer at the Adventurers Club) and a letter from Pamela Perkins (the club's president) on an Adventurers Club letterhead.
 Guests can also get a Kungaloosh cocktail, named after the Adventurer's Club official greeting.